Jewish Orthodox Feminist Alliance: Australia

 The Australian branch of JOFA was formally registered in 2020, and launched in 2021.
 The inaugural president of the JOFA Australia is Nomi Kaltmann.
 The reception in Australia to the presence of JOFA has been very warm, with many international female orthodox guests given a platform to speak to an Australian audience for the first time, including Rabbanit Devorah Evron, Rabbanit Shira Marili Mirvis and Yoetzet Halacha Michal Roness.
 In addition, JOFA Australia created the first ever scholarship fund for orthodox Australian women.
 Its inaugural funding has been used to train 20 Australian women who are training to become qualified Kallah teachers via the Eden Center in Jerusalem with the programs offered through a virtual learning model.
 In 2021, JOFA Australia announced the formation of the first women's speaker's bureau for Orthodox Jewish women in Australia.
 The speakers bureau was launched in early 2022.

 Controversy

 In the fall of 2015, the Agudath Israel of America widely denounced moves to ordain women and declared entities affiliated with Open Orthodoxy, such as JOFA, Yeshivat Chovevei Torah, and Yeshivat Maharat, as not a form of Torah Judaism, similar to other dissident movements throughout Jewish history in having rejected basic tenets of Judaism.

+In the past, they have supported the activism by Adina Sash (also known by her alias "FlatbushGirl") but have since retracted their support after her recent controversial campaigns.